Updated: Mar 7, 2021

 Bodies?
 That can’t mean just Jay?
 Rocko too?
 All of them?!

-Mama turned her face to me, “Maya, I can’t do this again.
+Mama turned her face to me, “Mya, I can’t do this again.
 I can’t go down there and see another one of my babies like that.”
 Her hands trembled in mines; my hands firmly held hers.

 After Mama took her pills and fell asleep at the t.v., I stowed away to Jay’s room.
 His bed was still made, and everything was in order.
 His pictures from high school playing basketball were still on his wall, alongside all of his trophies.
 One picture, my favorite picture, of me, Marco, and Jay all in the tub together still remained on his nightstand close to his bed.
+Pictures are so deep for me.
+They hold so many moments that you can never relive, only retell.
+I wonder now who’ll tell the story of Jay’s pictures.

 Jay had told me once that when he went with Mama to identify Marco’s body, something in him just snapped.
 I think I now understand what he meant.